Environmental toxicology: PFAS chemicals

 PFAS chemicals have been linked to high cholesterol, altered kidney and thyroid function, ulcerative colitis, immunosuppression, decreased effectiveness of vaccines, low birth weight, reproductive issues, and cancers such as kidney, testicular and liver cancer.
 However, we are still uncovering the full health effects of these chemicals.

 PFAS chemicals are now ubiquitous in the environment, recent research found PFAS chemicals in all rain water studied.
 DuPont and 3M had both done internal studies on the potential harmful effects of these chemicals, and had known for decades of their potential to cause cancers and low birth weight.
 Yet this research was not made public and the companies continued to make large profits off the harmful chemicals.
 In 2000 3M announced they will voluntarily halt production of PFOA and PFOS — technically known as "long-chain" chemicals — and will stop putting them in products by 2002.
 They replaced these chemicals with new "short-chain" PFAS formulations, but scientists have found these replacements to be possibly just as hazardous.

-Lawsuits around the world have now sprung up against companies and governments who knew of the harm these chemicals could do and continued to use them.
-Regulation talks on these chemicals is now happening world-wide.
+Lawsuits have been brought against companies and governments concerning the use and environmental affects of these chemicals.
+These chemicals have also been subject to regulatory reviews in multiple countries.
 Remediation of these "forever chemicals" has been attempted in hot spots around the world, by placing the contaminated soil in landfill or heating at extremely high temperature.
-However, these are both very expensive, and new, cheaper remediation tools are desperately required.
+However, these remediation methods can be expensive, prompting research into lower-cost alternatives.